Ordisoftware/Hebrew-Calendar/README.md

 #### In progress for 2022 - Version 10.0

 - Add lunar months board with Hebrew names, meanings, lettriqs and tools.
+- Add command-line option `--lunarmonths` to show the lunar months board.
 - Add comments to bookmarks.

-- Add command-line option `--lunarmonths` to show the lunar months board.
+#### In progress

+- Improve bookmark import to automatically extend length to multiple of 5.

 #### 2022.03.20 - Version 9.27